-For SECO/WARWICK, employees are among its vital assets.
-The Company believes that development and access to training for all employees are crucial in order to accelerate the achievement of the Company's business goals and improve performance.
+For the SECO/WARWICK Group, employees are a critical asset.
+The Group believes that development and access to training for all employees are crucial in order to accelerate the achievement of the Group's business goals and improve performance.
 Employees can participate in general and individual training courses.
 Subsidies are also provided for participation in conferences, training and language courses.
-The Company's training policy aims to ensure that the Group is able to attract the right talent to remain a competitive and sustainable business with strong performance.
-The training courses provided to SECO/WARWICK employees include:
+The Group's training policy aims to ensure that the Group is able to attract the right talent to remain a competitive and sustainable business with strong performance.
+The training courses provided to the SECO/WARWICK Group employees include: